kristianmandrup/ai-component/README.md

 If such a registry entry exists, it will currently abort installation.

 The installer will by default install into your preconfigured destination path for components (also set in `installer.json`) or `src/components` if not set.
-The destination folder will be the name of the git repo.
+The destination folder will by default be the name of the git repo.
-By default, `aic install my-account/my-component` will be cloned into `src/components/my-component`.
+So by default, `aic install my-account/my-component` will be cloned into `src/components/my-component`.

 If a folder of that name already exists, it will currently abort registration (in the future it will ask to overwrite and allow you to set `autoOverride` setting or even name the registration entry yourself).

-If all goes well, it will then proceed to bundle the component if `autoBundle` is set to true.
+If all goes well and any conflicts are resolved, the installer will proceed to bundle the component if `autoBundle` is set to true.

 ## uninstall component(s)